mathiasrichter/semanticlaw/README.md

 # semanticlaw
-A repository holding my vocabularies/ontologies for processing legal texts.
+A repository holding my vocabularies/ontologies as well as some python helpers for representing Swiss legal texts using rdf graphs.